Type

 How do I register for this service?

 This service is not open to self-referral.
-This service can only take referrals from healthcare professionals and is not open to direct referrals from GPs at this time.
-In order to be referred to this service, please speak with your current mental health professional.
+This service can only take referrals from healthcare professionals.
+It is not open to direct referrals from GPs at this time.
+If you want to be referred to this service, please speak with your current mental health professional.

 As a service, we are committed to making any adjustments which service users need so they can receive care.